Aimar-Goni/AG_AIMedievalSim/README.md

             return TArray<TSharedPtr<FMoveNode>>(); // No path found
         }
         ```
-        [FIG DESC: Figure 14.
+        [Figure 14.
 Core A* search loop from `UMS_PathfindingSubsystem::FindPathNodes`.
 This implements the open/closed set management, g-score/f-score calculation, and neighbor exploration as detailed in Patel's A* guide.
 The `Heuristic` function (Manhattan distance) is used for `FScore` calculation.]

 #### Documentation Sources